-Straight-up Shaky and Fluffy.
+- Straight-up Shaky and Fluffy.
 It’s a very exciting and happy moment for your cat.
 Sometimes cats show this tail right before receiving a treat.

-Straight-Up Erect Tail.
+- Straight-Up Erect Tail.
 This could be your cat showing aggression.

-High in Diagonal Waiving the Tail.
+- High in Diagonal Waiving the Tail.
 Your cat may be angry and a warning to stay away.

-High in Diagonal and Firm.
+- High in Diagonal and Firm.
 Your cat is unsure, it is not relaxed but it is not fearful either.

-Calm Slow Wagging Tail.
+- Calm Slow Wagging Tail.
 Your cat wants to be amorous.

-Slightly Firm Tail.
+- Slightly Firm Tail.
 It could be a sign of curiosity and interest in something.

-Bristled and Straight Behind the Cat.
+- Bristled and Straight Behind the Cat.
 This is an indication of aggression.

 When the cat’s tail is low, it could be a signal of your cat feeling threatened and in defensive mode.
 When the tail is low, your cat is not certainly in a good mood so you need to have caution when approaching it.

-Tail Hanging Straight-Down.
+- Tail Hanging Straight-Down.
 Sign of aggression.
 Stay away.

-Tail Curved Down and Bristled.
+- Tail Curved Down and Bristled.
 Your cat is in defensive mode and willing to attack.
 Remember that cats never submit before a good defense.
 If the tail has not bristled but curved down the cat is being cautious.

-Whipping, Flicking Tail.
-When a cat whips the tail against something, it means a warning to stay away, he or she doesn’t want to be touched.
+- Whipping, Flicking Tail.
+When a cat whips its tail against something, it means a warning to stay away, he or she doesn’t want to be touched.
 By slapping its tail your cat is showing you he or she is not in a good mood and it’s irritated with you close to it.

-Fast Wagging Tail.
+- Fast Wagging Tail.
 By this movement, your cat is showing it wants distance between him and you.
 Unlike dogs that show a wagging tail when they are happy, cats show fear and aggression.

-Slowly Moving Back and Ford.
+- Slowly Moving Back and Ford.
 Your cat is trying to decide how it feels about something.
-Also when the tail moves from side to side it means your cat is examining something or when your pet is ready to pounce a toy or an insect.
+Also when the tail moves from side to side it means your cat is examining something or when your pet is ready to pounce on a toy or an insect.
 If the tail is not too high or too low, it means your cat wants to be loving.

-Although the tail is a good indicator of your cat’s mood, cat’s body language is pretty complex and you need to make sure to see other signs such as ears.
+Although the tail is a good indicator of your cat’s mood, the cat’s body language is pretty complex and you need to make sure to see other signs such as ears.
 When your cat’s ears are back, it means fear, when they twist back visible (like little horns) your cat is angry, when they are flattened your cat feels frightened, when they are forward your cat is content or playful.